work-with-jass/work-with-jass/README.md

 <h3 align="center">Data Science & Machine Learning Enthusiast | RRC Polytech Student</h3>

-I’m a data science and machine learning student at **RRC Polytech**, with a passion for turning data into valuable insights.
+Graduated in data science and machine learning from **RRC Polytech**, with a passion for turning data into valuable insights.
 From building predictive models to analyzing trends and visualizing data, I thrive on solving complex problems with data-driven approaches.

 I'm continuously developing my skills in Python, machine learning, and data visualization, and I love working on hands-on projects to apply what I learn in real-world scenarios.